zdravkov/kendo-docs/getting-started/bootstrapper.md

 ![Create A New Project](images/bootstrapper2.jpeg)

 By default, the Bootstrapper puts all of your projects into a `PROJECTS` folder in the root of the Bootstrapper install location.
-You also have the option to specify a RequireJS project configuration if you want.
+You also have the option to specify a [RequireJS](http://www.kendoui.com/blogs/teamblog/posts/13-05-08/requirejs-fundamentals.aspx) project configuration if you want.
 For now, leave that box unchecked.

 The Bootstrapper will now scaffold you a simple project.
 You can see the different project files in the main area of the Bootstrapper.
 The files in your project are devided up into two types, **Project Files** and **Library Files**.
 The **Project Files** are those which comprise the code that you are writing.
 The **Library Files** are those third party libraries that you are using with your project.
-Even if you don't have the files included in your project, the Bootstrapper will detect them and show them here.
+Even if you don't have the library  files included in your HTML pages, the Bootstrapper will detect them and show them here if they exist in your project.

 ![Project Files vs Library Files](images/bootstrapper3.jpeg)

 You can preview the simple application that the Bootstrapper provided you with by clicking on the `Preview` button.
-This will launch your application in a new Chrome Window
+This will launch your application in a new Chrome window.

 ![Preview Button](images/bootstrapper4.jpeg)